xingyif/scalabridge/sample-emails/reminder-students-one-month.md

+## Reminder Email for Students - Two Weeks Before

+#### From: Yifan Xing

-Reminder for Intro to Programming with Scala - ScalaBridge Boston
+#### Subject: August 5th: Intro to Programming with Scala Workshop - ScalaBridge Boston!

 Thanks for signing up for Intro to Programming with Scala - ScalaBridge Boston!
-The workshop is on August 5th, 2018.
+The workshop is on **August 5th, 2018**.
 A big thank you to our sponsor - Hopper!

 This workshop is intended to reach out to anyone who is underrepresented in tech and interested in learning Scala.